Young adult literature: Themes

 Many young adult novels feature coming-of-age stories.
 These feature adolescents beginning to transform into adults, working through personal problems, and learning to take responsibility for their actions.
 YA serves many literary purposes.
 It provides a pleasurable reading experience for young people, emphasizing real-life experiences and problems in easier-to-grasp ways, and depicts societal functions.

 An analysis of YA novels between 1980 and 2000 found seventeen expansive literary themes.
 The most common of these were friendship, getting into trouble, romantic and sexual interest, and family life.
 Other common thematic elements revolve around the coming-of-age nature of the texts.
 This includes narratives about self-identity, life and death, and individuality.

+Young adult novels do not always end with a "happy ever after" compared to that of children's literature.
+As authors develop their literary work to target young adult ages, readers who are entering adulthood are introduced to the idea that things do not always end how they would like them to.
+Being introduced to this idea at a younger age can allow for young adults to be comfortable and adept to possible upcoming obstacles and hardships in their future.

 Genre

-There are no distinguishable differences in genre styles between YA fiction and adult fiction.
-Some of the most common YA genres include contemporary fiction, fantasy, romance, and dystopian.
+Some of the most common YA genres are dystopian, contemporary fiction, fantasy, science fiction, historical fiction, and romance.
 Hybrid genres are also common in YA.